Creating a patch catalog for Solaris

 An authorization grants permission to a role to perform a certain type of action on this object.

 To add an authorization to this object, click Add Entryin the Access Control List area.
 Then use the Add New Entry dialog box to specify the role and authorization you want to add.

 An ACL template is a group of predefined authorizations granted to roles.
 Using an ACL template, you can add a group of authorizations to the object.

 To add an ACL template to the object, click Use ACL Templatein the Access Control List area.
 Then use the Select ACL Template dialog box to specify an ACL template that you want to add to this object.

-To set the contents of the selected ACL templates so that they replace all entries in the access control list, select Replace ACL with selected templates.
-If you do not select this option, the contents of the selected ACL templates are appended to existing entries in the access control list.
+To set the contents of the selected ACL templates so they replace all entries in the access control list, check Replace ACL with selected templates.
+If you do not check this option, the contents of the selected ACL templates are appended to existing entries in the access control list.